 Striking example of Magini's modern map of Scandinavia and the North Atlantic regions.

-While the veracity of Zeno's account has been questioned and a number of his descriptions of the customs and habits of natives and other details can be traced to contemporary early 16th Century accounts of the region, his impact on contemporary cartography is beyond question, including the inclusion of several mythical islands which were thereafter incorporated in most maps of the North Atlantic for the next 100 years, including Drogio and Frisland (both present on this map).
+While the veracity of Zeno's account has been questioned and a number of his descriptions of the the customs and habits of natives and other details can be traced to contemporary early 16th Century accounts of the region, his impact on contemporary cartography is beyond question, including the inclusion of several mythical islands which were thereafter incorporated in most maps of the North Atlantic for the next 100 years, including Drogio and Frisland (both present on this map).